Anything67/theme-style1/README.md

 # Run install script
 ./install

-# And Done, oh-my-zsh is successfully installed on your termux.
+# And Done, theme-style1 is successfully installed on your termux.